adamluzsi/adamluzsi/CV.md

 approximately 800% faster.
 This optimization not only made it much quicker but made room for new features building on top of it.

+### Emarsys - Escher Auth

+I maintained Ruby and Golang client libraries, focusing on expanding test coverage and reducing dependencies.
+I successfully resolved multiple bugs that were impacting the company's productivity.
+As a result, the integration time for Ruby and Golang projects significantly decreased from a week to just mere minutes.

+### Emarsys - Smart Insight

+As the developer of Smart Insight, I contributed to build and maintain the data-driven solution that transforms raw data into actionable insights.
+Smart Insight uses advanced algorithms to segment customer data based on predicted behaviors, enabling targeted marketing strategies.
+It also provides real-time analysis and data visualizations for each customer segment, offering a powerful tool for customer engagement and business growth.
+The technology stack predominantly comprised Ruby as the high-level language, Rails for the web application, and GreenPlum, a distributed big data database engine for storage.

 ### People Process Technology - Foton Engine

 As the Lead developer, I designed and implemented a versatile solution using a workflow engine, prioritizing